lashmyh/junior-developer/README.md

 1. **Identified cited sources** within the content from `mock.json`
 2. **Replaced document IDs** with actual links to the sources
 3. **Extracted favicon URLs** from the source websites
-4. **Corrected a typing error** found in the mock data where one of the source ID's was missing a letter

 ### YET TO DO